 If your entire reasoning for wanting to become a PA is tied up with your past and with the work you’ve done helping others recover, you might consider giving this experience some space in the essay.
 But be sure to discuss and emphasize other aspects of your life and work as well—you want to be more than just “the recovering alcoholic” because you most certainly are more than just “the recovering alcoholic.”

 If, however, this was more of a blip in the road and it hasn’t had much effect on your professional life (like, maybe you are most passionate about working with dementia patients and you aren’t very involved with addiction recovery outside of your AA meetings), I’d advise not going into too much detail.
 In this case, it might be best to attribute your grades to “health issues” and to do your best in other parts of your essay and your application to compensate for your grades.

 7. Do Not Dwell: Mention, And Move On

 Remember: the best way to show the admissions committee that you’re more than just your grades is to show the admissions committee that you’re more than just your grades.

-If you spend your entire personal statement discussing your low GPA, you’re not telling the story about the time you spent volunteering in Honduras.
+If you spend your entire personal statement discussing your low GPA, you’re not telling the story about the time you spent volunteering in Haiti.
 You’re not telling them why you want to be a PA and the kind of work you hope to do.
 You’re not discussing your experience as a medical assistant, or your experience losing your mother to cancer.